 If you can’t find anything mechanically wrong, the problem could simply be due to excessive moisture that’s not burning off.
 This is especially true if you aren’t taking long trips in your vehicle.

-If you only drive for five to ten minutes, the engine temperature never reaches optimal ranges.
+If you only drive for five or ten minutes, the engine temperature never reaches optimal ranges.
 Evaporation can’t occur, which allows moisture to build up in the engine.
 Not only is this bad for the motor, but it will also lead to a milky buildup.

 However, the fix is a simple one and it can be fun.
 Take your car out for longer drives.
 If you plan to go somewhere ten minutes away, take a long way and enjoy the scenery.
 You want to also make sure you are driving at a higher speed whenever possible.
 The engine warms up faster when you drive 60 mph versus driving down a back road at 15 mph.